Do not call list complaint?

 How do I enter my number on the Do Not Call list?

 There are two ways to enter your phone numbers on the federal Do Not Call list.
 You can call the Federal Trade Commission at 888-382-1222 from the phone you want to register (TTY: 1-866-290-4236), or you can visit the FTC Do Not Call website, DoNotCall.gov .
 If you register online, you'll receive an email confirmation from donotcall.gov, that you must click within 72 hours to confirm and complete your registration.

 How can I verify if I've already added my number to the Do Not Call list..?

 If you're wondering how to check if a number is on the do not call list, not to worry!
-It's actually quite easy to confirm whether your number is on the Do Not Call Registry.
+It's actually quite easy todo-not-call-list-verify confirm whether your number is on the Do Not Call Registry.
 Simply visit the DoNotCall.gov website, and click the "VERIFY" tab.
 You'll be asked to list the number you're inquiring about, and the email address you used to confirm your registration.
 You'll be sent an email confirming that have registered the number you inquired about, or, that you haven't.

 How long does a number stay on the Do Not Call list?

 There is no expiration associated with the National Do Not Call Registry.
 If you add your number to the Do Not Call list, it stays there for as long as you have that number.
 However, various states have their own Do Not Call lists, and they vary in how long your number remains on them.
 For example, the Texas Do Not Call list is good for a period of three years, while the Florida Do Not Call list, like the National Do Not Call Registry, keeps numbers registered indefinitely.